Michigan Highways

 The Michigan Left

-Often maligned, often misunderstood, the Michigan Left Turn is an operation which causes much consternation among out-of-state drivers and nary a second thought from locals.
+Often maligned, often misunderstood, the Michigan Left turn is an operation which causes much consternation among out-of-state drivers and nary a second thought from locals.
 Developed in Michigan in 1960 (see History), these turning set-ups exist across the entire state, from Niles to Escanaba and from Detroit to Marquette.
-(Yes, the Upper Peninsula has Michigan Lefts!)
+(Yes, the Upper Peninsula has Michigan Lefts!
+At last check, about 30 individual turnarounds.)
+As of 2010, one MDOT document noted, "In Michigan, there are more than 425 miles of median with directional crossovers on the state highway system."

 How it Works